What Is an Employee Assistance Program & How and Why to Create One

 - Retirement planning

 All EAPs provide a predetermined number of counseling referral sessions, typically one to three, at no cost to the employee to fully assess the issue before recommending a resource, therapist, or service to the employee.
-Most EAPs do not offer long-term counseling but can help direct the employee toward services that are designed to be long-term solutions.
+Most programs do not offer long-term counseling but can help direct the employee toward services designed to be long-term solutions.

 Creating an EAP